What does peer-reviewed mean:

 Is everything in a peer-reviewed journal peer-reviewed:

-The articles are peer-reviewed but editorials, letters to the editor, and book reviews are not articles and are not peer-reviewed.
+The articles are peer-reviewed but opinion pieces, editorials, letters to the editor, and book reviews are not articles and are not peer-reviewed.

 How do I know if a journal is peer-reviewed: